 Maintaining the trust required for today’s global business demands a known and reputable CA that both parties can rely upon to authenticate the conversation.
 Over time, an enterprise might discover that it has been using certificates from dozens of unknown and untrusted CAs.
 For example, China’s Certificate Authority—CCNIC—was recently cited as an untrusted CA.

 In 2014, an Internet security organization named Netcraft, found dozens of fake digital certificates impersonating banks, ecommerce sites, ISPs and social networks deployed across the Internet.
 Even well-known CAs like GoDaddy can be compromised.
 Fake certificates purporting to be for GoDaddy’s email service could allow an attacker to masquerade as GoDaddy if applications don’t verify a certificate’s trustworthiness.

 To remediate the problem, organizations must identify and remove all certificates associated with unknown and untrusted CAs, and replace them with new certificates from trusted sources.

-Attacker Encrypted Communications
+What are Attacker Encrypted Communications?

 Cybercriminals are using encryption to attack organizations at an ever-increasing rate.
 SSL/TLS is being turned against enterprises to deliver malware undetected, to listen in on private conversations, to disrupt secured transactions, and to exfiltrate data over encrypted communication channels.
 For example, the pervasive Zeus botnet used SSL communication to upgrade the attack after the initial email infection.
 Following the Boston Marathon bombing, a malware attached to a spam message also used SSL to communicate with its command and control server.